Ramneek82810/DigitRecognizer-CNN/README.md

 - Built using Pygame for a user-friendly drawing interface.

--Loads the trained model to make predictions in real-time.
+- Loads the trained model to make predictions in real-time.

 ## 🖼️ MNIST Dataset